 Vacuuming the pool

 Now for the little ones, it might be tough for them to setup a manual pool vacuum by themselves, so this is something you have to do yourself.
 But after it’s on and running, hand it off to them and let them do the vacuuming.
 Kids love watching tiny dirt and debris get sucked up by the vacuum head so this is one fun thing for them to do.
+Learn more about the Do's and Don'ts, Tips and Tricks you should know about your Swimming Pool by clicking here.

 Operating the Robotic Pool Cleaner